 Toward structural freezer capacity management

 Freezer capacity has almost never been considered a constraint.
 And if so, very limited.
-At most, freezer capacity was examined once a year during budget reviews or whilst performing manufacturing/distribution footprint studies.
-This means that freezer capacity was always calculated at a high level on Excel sheets without considering incorporating it into fundamental APS (Advanced Planning and Scheduling) solutions.
+At most, freezer capacity was examined once a year during budget reviews or while performing manufacturing/distribution footprint studies.
+This means that freezer capacity was always calculated at a high level on Excel sheets without considering incorporating it into fundamental APS (advanced planning and scheduling) solutions.
 Hence, the creation of structured data to model freezer capacity has never been properly set up in ECC systems.
-In the current context of the COVID-19 pandemic, however, there is a lot of pressure and the need to build a solution that monitors freezer capacity utilization and requirements more frequently.
+In the current context of the Covid-19 pandemic, however, there is a lot of pressure and the need to build a solution that monitors freezer capacity utilization and requirements more frequently.

 Managing freezer asset optimization with Anaplan